Lightroom vs Capture One (2026): Best Photo Editing Software?

 Our Methodology

-We edited 500+ RAW files on both platforms over 50+ hours across portrait, landscape, and commercial photography scenarios.
-Ratings aggregated from DPReview, G2, Trustpilot, and our 12-category hands-on scoring.
+We edited 500+ RAW files on both platforms over 50+ hours across portrait, landscape, and commercial photography.
+We tested tethered shooting with Canon, Sony, and Nikon bodies.
+Ratings aggregated from 25,200+ reviews on DPReview, G2, Trustpilot, and photography forums.
+Pricing verified April 2026.

 Both offer 30-day free trials — import your own RAWs and judge the color rendering yourself.